Attuned: A learning app for UCSF workshop attendees to practice new skills

 A two-staged approach: Exploring both an MVP and ideal state

-Since this was a proof of concept, we wanted to reflect all the possibilities, while still keeping in mind the technical limitations of a public university’s psychiatry department.
+Since this was a proof of concept, we wanted to reflect all possibilities, while still keeping in mind the technical limitations of a public university’s psychiatry department.

 V1 — MVP